 Communication Path: The name given to the power monitor in the IO Tree

 The remaining rungs of the AOI compute Power Consumption for the various defined periods.
 Prior to each totalizer block the reset request will move the current total to the previous periods total when a reset is detected.
-Each totalizer is hard coded with a time base of hours in order to yield a consumption value in MegaWatt-hours.
+Each totalizer is hard coded with a time base of hours in order to yield a consumption value in Megawatt-hours.
 The Totalizer Target is set to an arbitrarily high number so that value rollover is not a factor.

 Programming Examples

 This UDDT makes use of two source-protected subroutines to handle standard control and mapping functions.
-The first rung of the power monitor routine is a call to the SYS_PRM_RESET subroutine, with the power monitor UDDT tag as the input and return parameter.
+The first rung of the power monitor routine is a call to the SYS_PRM_RESET subroutine, with the power monitor UDT tag as the input and return parameter.
 This subroutine handles totalizer resets.
 Subsequent rungs of the routine should be any configuration logic for the Power Monitor AOI, and the call to the Power Monitor AOI itself.
-The final rung of the routine should be a call to SYS_PRM_MAP, with the Power Monitor UDDT and the Power Monitor Input Image as Input Parameters, and the Power Monitor UDDT as return parameters.
+The final rung of the routine should be a call to SYS_PRM_MAP, with the Power Monitor UDT and the Power Monitor Input Image as Input Parameters, and the Power Monitor UDT as return parameters.
 This Subroutine handles the mapping of data from the AOI and input image to SCADA tags.

 HMI Integration